Anyone who works in the Gulf of Mexico or other coastal waters faces the constant risk of offshore injury.

 You don’t need to sit alone and wonder, “How much is my injury worth?
 You definitely don’t have to fight this battle alone.

 What you need is help from an attorney who understands this complex area of the law.
-The maritime injury lawyers of the MIC Firm aren’t afraid to take on the largest employers or their insurance companies.
+The maritime injury lawyers of My Insurance Case aren’t afraid to take on the largest employers or their insurance companies.
 We fight to get you every dollar you deserve for your injuries and other damages.

 We provide a no-cost consultation and case review for maritime injury accident victims and their loved ones.
 Contact us now, so that our offshore injury lawyers can assist you in determining how much your case might be worth.